ManvishK7122/Data-Job-Salary-Analysis/README.md

 | On-site  | Medium | 10 | $187,875.00 |
 | Remote  | Medium | 2 | $144,500.00 |

+- Compared to the executive level analysts, there are more executive level employees among the scientist roles.
+Although compared to the other levels of experience, it is still quite difficult to deduce if this is entirely accurate, however, this does give a better esitmation in companrison to the analysts.

 ***Engineers***

 1. Entry Level Engineers